felixp7/basic-interpreter/tinycat-basic/README.md

 Roadmap
 -------

-The next version will add power and flooring division operators, along with more useful functions, but will remove DEF FN.
-The latter is for several reasons:
+The next version will add power and flooring division operators.

-- it's slow and ugly to implement;
-- it prevents an obvious optimization, slowing down the whole interpreter;
-- it complicates the implementation of built-in functions as well.

-Briefly, user-defined functions create more problems than they solve, and go against the stated goals of Tinycat BASIC.